kentpmckinney/epi-age-calculator/README.md

 * 3/3/2020 - Added tests and code for specs (3 hours)
 * 3/4/2020 - Added remaining tests and code for required specs (2 hours)
 * 3/5/2020 - Started to add a basic user interface (0.5 hours)
-* 3/7/2020 - Finished adding a basic user interface (1 hour)
+* 3/7/2020 - Finished adding a basic user interface (1.5 hours)

 ### Specifications: